vvillee/simple-webstore-angular/README.md

-Very very simple example of store and cart without any backend
+Very very simple example of store and cart without any backend.
+Status: quick example made in couple of hours.

 Just open the index.html file with your browser.

-Tested only with Google Chrome Version 39.0.2171.95
+Teste with Google Chrome (v.
+39.0.2171.95) and Safari (v.
+Versio 7.1.2)